MAKGAMEROFFICIAL/discord-js-bot-with-slash-commands/README.md

-# Discord Bot with Slash Commands
+# Discord Multipurpose Bot with advanced slash commands and much more features
 ## **_Slasher_**
 A feature-rich Discord bot created by M.A.K GAMER to supercharge your server with fun, information, management, moderation, and utility commands.
 Enhance your Discord experience effortlessly!